4. Emergency response process

 Stages of alert

-This situation will occur when the duty officer believes that an emergency situation exists and needs to forewarn council services and members that there may be a need to respond to a minor/major emergency situation either:
+This situation will occur when the duty officer/member of Strategic Management Team believes that an emergency situation exists and needs to forewarn council services and members that there may be a need to respond to a minor/major emergency situation either:

 Once a major incident situation has been recognised or declared, the emergency procedures will be activated at once.

-The duty officer will determine which council service(s) should be initially involved and initiate call-out using the Call Out List in Section 4 and the Emergency Telephone Directory via the County Council duty civil contingencies officer.
+The duty officer/member of Strategic Management Team will determine which council service(s) should be initially involved and initiate call-out using the call out list and the emergency telephone directory via the county council duty civil contingencies officer.

 Each service may be required to establish its own incident team(s) and to notify the emergency co-ordinator when this has been done.
 The emergency management team will meet, in the chief executive’s office initially.
 If a decision has been made to open the emergency centre, an emergency centre manager will be appointed to set up the centre and support the emergency management team.